N3mines/490_Capstone/README.md

 etc...

-A good testing data set is here: https://storage.googleapis.com/download.tensorflow.org/example_images/flower_photos.tgz
+A good testing data set is here, but make sure to convert it to a zip instead: https://storage.googleapis.com/download.tensorflow.org/example_images/flower_photos.tgz